holly1238/mobile-sp/source/selectivebuild/iosSelectiveBuild.rst

 iOS Selective Build
 ===================

-Starting from 1.4.0, PyTorch supports custom build.
-You can now build the PyTorch library that only contains the operators needed by your model.
-To do that, follow the steps below
+Starting from 1.4.0, to reduce the size of binaries, PyTorch supports selective builds.
+You can now build the PyTorch library that only contains the operators that are needed by your model.
+To do that, follow the steps below:

 1. Verify your PyTorch version is 1.4.0 or above.
 You can do that by checking the value of ``torch.__version__``.